 The experience on Discord is near perfect, you create permanent voice channels, and then you are ready to go.
 Discord was made for gamers, and trust me, gamers (I used to be) are super demanding.
 This is where Discord shines.
 Latency is excellent (~20 ms), screen sharing is 1080p, and there is no limit on the number of viewers.

 Of course, you can also turn on your camera while sharing your screen.
 Since we use Discord, we feel that our team meetings are smooth and very intuitive.

 At Qovery, we were from the first tech companies seriously using Discord for business and community.
 I got calls from other startups asking for our feedback.
 Since then, I saw dozens of companies like Strapi, Hasura, and Gatsby moving out from Slack for Discord.
-I think it is perfect for the tech ecosystem to be on the same chat platform — no need to create an account on different servers.
+It is perfect for the tech ecosystem to be on the same chat platform — no need to create an account on different servers.
 Joining a new community is one click away.
-It reminded me of when IRC was my primary communication tool and when all open-source projects and gaming communities were on the same servers.
+It reminded me of when IRC was my primary communication tool, and all open-source projects and gaming communities were on the same servers.

 At Qovery, we use 3 different communication channels with our users.